Baby bath basics: A parent''s guide

 How often does my newborn need a bath?

-There's no need to give your newborn a bath every day.
-Three times a week might be enough until your baby becomes more mobile.
-Bathing your baby too much can dry out his or her skin.
-If you're quick and thorough with diaper changes and burp cloths, you're already cleaning the parts that need attention — the face, neck and diaper area.
+There''s no need to give your newborn a bath every day.
+In fact, bathing your baby more than several times a week can dry out his or her skin.
+If you''re quick with clean diapers and burp cloths, you''re already cleaning the parts that really need attention — the face, neck and diaper area.

 Is it better to bathe my baby in the morning or at night?

-That's up to you.
-Choose a time when you're not rushed or likely to be interrupted.
-Some parents opt for morning baths, when their babies are alert.
+That''s up to you.
+Choose a time when you''re not rushed or likely to be interrupted.
+Some parents opt for morning baths, when their babies are alert and ready to enjoy the experience.
 Others prefer to make baby baths part of a calming bedtime ritual.
-If you bathe your baby after a feeding, consider waiting for your baby's tummy to settle a bit first.
+If you bathe your baby after a feeding, consider waiting for your baby''s tummy to settle a bit first.

 Is a sponge bath good enough?

-The American Academy of Pediatrics recommends sponge baths until the umbilical cord stump falls off — which might take a week or two.
-To give your baby a sponge bath, you'll need:
+A baby bath doesn''t necessarily need to be done in a tub of water.
+The American Academy of Pediatrics recommends sponge baths until the umbilical cord stump falls off — which might take up to three weeks.
+If you''d like to give your baby a sponge bath, you''ll need:

 - A warm place with a flat surface.
 A bathroom or kitchen counter, changing table, or firm bed will work.
-Even a blanket or towel on the floor is OK.
-Pad hard surfaces with a blanket or towel.
+Even a blanket or towel on the floor is OK if it''s warm enough.

 - A soft blanket, towel or changing pad.
 Spread it out for your baby to lie on.